-In the RoboCupJunior soccer league, a team of two autonomous mobile robots competes against another team in matches.
-They must look for a ball, trying to score into a color-coded goal in a special field built in a way that resembles the actual field for human soccer.
-Robots are required to have full autonomy from humans and technical design, and ingenious programming by their developers.
+In the RoboCupJunior soccer challenge, teams of young engineers design, build, and program two fully autonomous mobile robots to compete against another team in matches.
+The robots must detect a ball and score into a color-coded goal on a special field that resembles a human soccer field.